 My humble Grandfather was a methodist minister.
-He always gave the most inspiring sermons in beautiful churches, and best of all my Grandfather was someone who always walked his talk.
+He always gave the most inspiring sermons in his church, and best of all my Grandfather was someone who walked his talk.

-When l was a young girl, my family and I would sometimes visit my grandparents who lived an hour's drive from us. l would always follow my Grandfather everywhere he went, just like his shadow.
-He taught me to pray to God, and he taught me all about what real love was.
+When l was a young girl, my family and I would sometimes visit my grandparents who lived an hour's drive from us. l would always follow my Grandfather around everywhere he went like a puppy.
+He taught me all about what unconditional love was.